ruuda/blog/posts/build-system-insights.md

 **Startup time matters.**<br>
 The overhead of interpreters or just in time compilers can be significant.

-My experience with Bazel is that although it builds quickly, it is slow to start.
+My experience with Bazel is that although it builds large projects quickly, it is slow to start.
-Bazel can take seconds to do a no-op build even in a small repository.
+The build tool runs on the JVM, and can sometimes take seconds to do a no-op build even in a small repository.
-The build tool runs on the JVM, which can achieve good performance at the cost of long warmup times.
-To keep startup time manageable,
-Bazel has to spawn a daemon that persists between builds, so the full startup time is paid only once.
-Ninja on the other hand is much snappier.
-It is a native binary,
-and starting quickly was an explicit design goal.
+*Please*
+— a build system that is very similar but implemented in Go — is much snappier.
+Build definitions that can be evaluated efficiently matter too: even though both Make and Ninja are native binaries, Ninja starts building faster.
+Ninja traded flexibility in the build file format for faster builds, deferring complex decisions to a meta build system.

-Another good example is the Mercurial source control system.
+Another telling example is the Mercurial source control system.
 Its `hg` command is written in Python for extensibility.
-This comes at the cost of responsiveness: just evaluating imports can take a significant amount of time, relative to executing the command itself.
+This comes at the cost of responsiveness: just evaluating imports can take a significant amount of time, relative to executing the command itself, which is why parts of Mercurial are now [being rewritten][hgoxid] in Rust.
-[Which is why Rust.]

 References and further reading
 ------------------------------